techx/hackmit-splash-old/README.md

 Since this Github pages, the public-facing branch is `gh-pages`.
 Therefore, `gh-pages` is a sacred branch, do not commit there unless you are 100% certain it is deploy-ready.

-To deploy, push to `master`.
-Wait 30 seconds.
-Then it shows up on staging.hackmit.org.
-When you are 100% absolutely sure merge `master` into `gh-pages`.

 Testing
 -------